pascallaliberte/sharpen.page/index.md

   - 2019-10-25-minimum-to-get-struggle-based-landing-page
 ---

-## <mark>I help software product people</mark> get into the minds of their buyers, make products that sell…
+## <mark>I help technical entrepreneurs</mark> get into the minds of their buyers, make products that sell…

 <div class="situation-quotes" markdown="1">